KirstLab/asc_seurat/docs/loading_data.rst

 Loading the data
 ================

-To analyze an individual sample, select the second tab in the web application, named :guilabel:`One sample`.
+To analyze an individual sample, select the second tab in the web application, named :any:`One sample`.
 Then, select the sample to analyze and set the initial criteria to exclude cells that should not be load, as shown below.

  After inserting your datasets in the :code:`data/` directory, the samples will be available to load in Asc-Seurat, as shown below.